Install with Docker on Windows

 Graphlytic can be easily installed using our docker image published in the docker registry.

-Get Dockerfile and basic structure
+Get the Dockerfile and basic structure

 As a first step, you need to create a directory structure where the docker image will be built.